On the p-adic uniformization of unitary Shimura curves: The alternative moduli problem revisited

-where the RHS denotes invariants of the Frobenius-linearly extended $\Phi$.
-This functor is representable by a scheme which is finite and \'etale over $\Spec R$.
-Moreover the existence of the quasi-isogeny (\ref{Pol9e}) implies that this scheme is constant.
-The sheaf (\ref{Pol10e}) is therefore with its natural $O_F$-module structure isomorphic to the constant $O_F$-module $(O_F/\pi^nO_F)^2$.
-We set $U_0 = \projlim U_0(n)$ and obtain an isomorphism functorial in $R$-algebras $S$,
+where the RHS denotes invariants of the Frobenius-linearly extended operator $\Phi$.
+This functor is representable by a scheme which is finite and \'etale over $S$ of degree $\sharp (O_F/\pi^n O_F)^2$, cf. Proposition \ref{Cbanal1p}.
+Moreover, the existence of the quasi-isogeny (\ref{Pol9e}) implies that this scheme is a constant finite scheme.
+This means that $\underline{U}_0(n) = S \times U_0(n)$ where $U_0(n)$ is the set of sections of $\underline{U}_0(n) \rightarrow S$.
+We note that the category of finite constant sheaves on $S$ is equivalent to the category of finite sets because $S$ is connected.
+We conclude that $U_0(n)$ is an $O_F$-module isomorphic to $(O_F/\pi^nO_F)^2$.
+We set $U_0 = \projlim U_0(n)$.
+It is a free $O_F$-module of rank $2$.
+We obtain a canonical isomorphism $W_{O_F}(R)$-modules